Shadow6918/Shadow6918/README.md

 ### Hi there 👋
-🔭 I’m currently working on environmental conservation and would love to use my programming skills in this field.
+🔭 I’m currently working on environmental conservation and would love to use my programming and data analysis skills in this field.
 If you have any interesting projects, reach me at mrshadow6918@hotmail.com

 <!--